WATCH: Amber Guyger murder trial continues Tuesday

-Jurors will likely hear on Tuesday the 911 call made by Amber Guyger moments after the Dallas police officer shot Botham Jean inside his own apartment.
+Jurors heard on Tuesday the 911 call made by Amber Guyger moments after the Dallas police officer shot Botham Jean inside his own apartment.

 Guyger, 31, is charged with murder in 26-year-old Jean's death.
 The officer had gotten off work but was still in uniform when she went to the wrong apartment, thinking it was her own.

-She says she believes Jean was an intruder in her apartment when she shot him.
+She says she believed Jean was an intruder in her apartment when she shot him.
 She lived one floor below Jean.

 Defense attorneys and prosecutors presented their opening statements Monday, laying out what they expect jurors to hear over the course of the trial, which is expected to last up to two weeks.